- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Cover or remove foods with strong or unpleasant smells.

 - Use plastic forks and spoons rather than metal ones, which may cause a bitter taste.

 - If the patient is vomiting over a period of days, weigh them at the same time each day to help decide if dehydration is getting severe.

-- Talk to the doctor about medicines to help prevent vomiting.
+- Ask about medicines to help prevent vomiting.

 - Watch the patient for dizziness, weakness, or confusion.